Skip to main content

 The HPG Axis and Systemic Inflammation

 The Hypothalamic-Pituitary-Gonadal (HPG) axis is the central regulatory pathway for testosterone production.
 Its function is deeply intertwined with the body’s inflammatory state.
 Chronic low-grade inflammation, a hallmark of aging and metabolic disease, can disrupt the signaling within the HPG axis, leading to a downregulation of testosterone production.

-Pro-inflammatory cytokines, such as Interleukin-6 (IL-6) and Tumor Necrosis Factor-alpha (TNF-α), have been shown to suppress the release of GnRH from the hypothalamus and LH from the pituitary, effectively dampening the entire cascade.
+This creates a self-perpetuating cycle.
+Low testosterone, in turn, can exacerbate inflammation.
+Testosterone has known anti-inflammatory properties, and its deficiency can lead to an increase in pro-inflammatory markers.
 This creates a state of chronic inflammation that can contribute to the development of atherosclerosis, the underlying cause of most cardiovascular disease.
 By restoring testosterone to optimal levels, TRT can help to break this cycle, reducing systemic inflammation and potentially lowering cardiovascular risk.

 Androgen Receptors and Vascular Function

 The effects of testosterone on the cardiovascular system are mediated, in part, by androgen receptors (ARs) located throughout the vasculature.
-These receptors are found in endothelial cells, cells, and cardiac myocytes.
+These receptors are found in endothelial cells, vascular smooth muscle cells, and cardiac myocytes.
 The activation of these receptors by testosterone can trigger a cascade of signaling events that influence vascular tone, blood flow, and cardiac function.

 One of the key effects of testosterone is the promotion of vasodilation, the widening of blood vessels.
 This is achieved through both endothelium-dependent and endothelium-independent mechanisms.
 Testosterone has been shown to increase the production of nitric oxide (NO), a potent vasodilator, in endothelial cells.